Our approach to creating competency frameworks that lead to high performance

 Before you launch into the design process, ask yourself: what’s the big problem you’re trying to solve?
 Or as we like to say, what’s your big exam question?
 Are you experiencing a high turnover rate?
 Is your internal culture not as inclusive as you’d like it to be?
 Are you lacking certain skill sets and need to develop your managerial, leadership or technical expertise?
 Once you’ve got a clear view of the end result, mapping out the way there can become much easier.

-Set the guidelines
+Step 2: Set some guidelines

 Once the end goal is in sight, we like to start with establishing a few basic guidelines in order to keep the design process within set parameters.
 For example, Do you have any data to back up your initial hypothesis?
 How will you measure success in the future?
 Will you design competency frameworks for all levels within the organisation or focus on a few groups, such as managers and leaders?
 Will frameworks be shared across the organisation or is this a departmental exercise?

-Gather and analyse data
+Step 3: Gather and analyse data

 A data-centric approach is key in order to create frameworks that will truly reflect your organisational context.
 Conduct various interviews with leaders and managers to understand their long-term vision, objectives and business challenges.
 Once you have a fair bit of data, group your findings into themes and start drafting hypotheses.
 Then, select a few representatives from various teams to stress test those and complete missing information.
 Interviews can be set up on a one-to-one basis or as focus groups, depending on what would work best with your particular audience.